Firewall Security with OPNsense

 OPNsense utilizes the Common Address Redundancy Protocol or CARP for hardware failover.
 Two or more firewalls can be configured as a failover group.
 If one interface fails on the primary or the primary goes offline entirely, the secondary becomes active.
 Utilizing this powerful feature of OPNsense creates a fully redundant firewall with automatic and seamless fail-over.
 While switching to the backup network connections will stay active with minimal interruption for the users.

-The caching proxy offered by OPNsense is fully featured and includes category based web-filtering, extensive Access Control Lists and can run in transparent mode.
-The proxy can be combined with the traffic shaper to enhance user experience.
-Integration with most professional Anti-Virus solutions is possible trough the ICAP interface.
+The caching proxy offered by OPNsense is fully featured and includes category-based web-filtering, extensive Access Control Lists, and can run in transparent mode.
+The proxy can be combined with the traffic shaper to enhance the user experience.
+Integration with most professional Anti-Virus solutions is possible through the ICAP interface.

 Intrusion Detection & Prevention

-The inline IPS system of OPNsense is based on Suricate and utilizes Net-map to enhance performance and minimize cpu utilization.
-This deep packet inspection system is very powerful and can be used to mitigate security threats at wire speed.
+The inline IPS system of OPNsense is based on Suricate and utilizes Net-map to enhance performance and minimize CPU utilization.
+This deep packet inspection system is compelling and can be used to mitigate security threats at wire speed.

 Integrated support for ET Open rules.

-The ETOpen Ruleset is an excellent anti-malware IDS/IPS ruleset that enables users with cost constraints to significantly enhance their existing network-based malware detection.
+The ETOpen Ruleset is an excellent anti-malware IDS/IPS ruleset that significantly enhances users with cost constraints to enhance their existing network-based malware detection.